-Data-driven dynamical system for modeling and optimization of nonlinear phenomena solutions in the turbulent flow phenomenon would provide some insights into the development of turbulence models and flow control techniques.
+The stratified homogeneous shear turbulence (Red, blue), low and high density fluctuation, (gray) vortical structures. solutions in the turbulent flow phenomenon would provide some insights into the development of turbulence models and flow control techniques.
 The dynamical system approach can also be applied for the understanding of the mathematical model itself obtained by machine learning such as deep learning, since it must be common for the phenomenon with strong nonlinearity.
-Our research aims are following:

-We can consider turbulent flow as a vector with a large dimension of freedom and a dynamical system, then we can numerically find invariant solutions such as equilibrium solutions and periodic orbits of Navier-Stokes equations or turbulence model equations.
-Understanding the role of invariant development of simulation technique of the complicated process in which we can obtain the data of real phenomenal such as multiphase flow chemical reaction combustion mixing of various particles, separation and aggregation processes, although the knowledge of macroscopic or statistical behavior is limited or the detailed simulation is not realistic; and then, development of the technique of optimization and control method which can be applied in a wide range of the engineering field.
+Our research aims are following: development of simulation technique of the complicated process in which we can obtain the data of real phenomena, such as multiphase flow, chemical reaction, combustion, mixing of various particles, separation and aggregation processes, although the knowledge of macroscopic or statistical behavior is limited or the detailed simulation is not realistic; and then, development of the technique of optimization and control method which can be applied in a wide range of the engineering field.
+Research Area: Environmental Statistics